Supported item types can be shared across participants in a collaboration. These item types include:

 When you share Web AppBuilder apps with collaboration participants, a corresponding web app item is created in the collaboration.
 Your organization's shareable theme properties will also be shared with the application.
 You should share any related items of the web app to the collaboration group such as: web maps, images such as logos, layers, and source data.
 Doing so will ensure collaboration participants receive a copy of the web app and also copies of the items consumed by the application.
 Any utility resources included in the application such as geocoding, printing, or geoenrichment services will be updated to use the corresponding utility services on the recipient's portal.

 Web AppBuilder for ArcGIS allows you to build custom 2D or 3D web applications using ready-to-use or custom widgets.
-To share custom widgets to a collaboration, you must first create and register the widgets as items in the portal.
-Ensure you also share the registered widget items to the collaboration group.
 Recipients of shared Web AppBuilder apps will have the option to download the corresponding code or create an application template to their portal.

 Other web apps referenced by URL